- Armament and disarmament

 - Peace and development

-Katongo Seyuba is a Research Assistant with the SIPRI Climate Change and Risk Programme.
+Katongo Seyuba is a Research Assistant in the SIPRI Climate Change and Risk Programme.
 His research focuses on climate-related security risks and policy actors’ responses, particularly in the context of Africa.

 Prior to joining SIPRI he has been working on a master’s thesis on climate change adaptation at national and subnational level in Zambia.
 His thesis aims to investigate local context situations related to planning and implementation of adaptation strategies by relevant policy actors.